KingMaina/Maze/README.md

 [![Maze](/assets/images/maze4.png)](https://youtu.be/5T8aA8VMpGw)

+Press the image above to watch the demo

 Maze is a simple game that allows the player to navigate through a maze.
 The player is represented by a character, and the maze is represented by a grid of cells.
 The player can move up, down, left, or right, and the goal is to reach the exit of the maze.

 ## Introduction

-Maze is a simple game that allows the player to navigate through a maze.
+It is a simple game that allows the player to navigate through a maze.
 The player is represented by a character, and the maze is represented by a grid of cells.
 The player can move up, down, left, or right, and the goal is to reach the exit of the maze.

 ### Links